csula-students/beautiful-data-project-dream/notes/data_visualization.md

 console.log('and we are done???');
 ```

+In summary, when the method doesn't get executed in the order you want.
+Please be aware that method can be asynchronous and you will need to do callback function.

 ## D3 (Data Driver Document)

-Once you understand above two concepts, you are now ready to move onto the D3 part.
+Once you understand above two concepts (especially on the DOM selector part), you are now ready to move onto the D3 part.

 So what is different from D3 and native JavaScript API?